 This ecosystem has created about 3,600 direct and perhaps as many indirect jobs.
 According to Entrepreneur.com, 80% of new companies are now operational and 48% of them are in growth/expansion.

 It is estimated that the influx of technology business start-ups in Mexico has the potential to grow the country’s economy exponentially.
 Currently, only 0.5% of Mexico City’s GDP is allocated to R&D, but in view of the latest estimates, this percentage should also increase drastically.
 This growth carries a ballpark value of more than US$245 billion by 2025, for cumulative GDP.
 The sector is supported by the new government of Andrés Manuel López Obrador (AMLO), with a development of a legal framework to facilitate fintech development.

 The leading sectors of the fintech industry in Mexico are Payments and remittances/Lending/Enterprise financial management/Personal financial management/Crowdfunding/Enterprise technologies for financial institutions.

-2. Aerospace manufacturing
+2. Aerospace business and manufacturing